lyraproj/docs/_docs/workflow-semantics.md

 #### Resource Attributes
 ##### type
-The `resource` is an mandator type name that denotes the resource type.
+A mandatory type name that denotes the resource type.

 ##### external_id
-an optional id that denotes the external identifier of read-only (unmanaged) resource.
+An optional ID that denotes the external identifier of read-only (unmanaged) resource.
 The intended use for this is to establish relationships between the infrastructure defined by the workflow and pre-existing infrastructure that the workflow should make no attempt to manage.

 ### Workflow
 A workflow combines a set of steps into a process.
 The `<data or code>` block is code that declares those steps.